 Submission of results to our Bishop’s Conference

-Diocesan Synthesis
+Diocesan Synthesis (and related documents)

 Resources for the Local Listening Phase